Free 24/7 Case Assessment — We respond within 1 hour. 📞 (301) 450-1764

 Default Judgment Entered

 The court accepts the landlord's complaint as true.
-A judgment for possession is entered against you — typically without any hearing or further notice.
+A judgment for possession is entered against you — typically without any hearing.

 🚪